 Income taxes were a net expense of EUR 3 256 million in 2020, an increase of EUR 3 118 million compared to a net expense of EUR 138 million in 2019.
-The increase in net income taxes was primarily attributable to the derecognition of Finnish deferred tax assets of EUR 2.9 billion and, to a lesser extent, higher income taxes due to increased profitability in 2020 compared to 2019.
+The increase in net income taxes was primarily attributable to a EUR 3.0 billion charge related to the derecognition of Finnish deferred tax assets and, to a lesser extent, higher income taxes due to increased profitability in 2020 compared to 2019.
 The derecognition was required due to a regular assessment of our ability to utilize the tax assets in Finland in the foreseeable future that is done primarily based on our historical performance.
 These tax assets are not lost, and the derecognition can be reversed.
 They can still be utilized in the taxation and the derecognition is not expected to affect the overall taxation of the Nokia Group or its cash taxes.
-For further details on the derecognition of Finnish deferred tax assets, please refer to Note 12, Income taxes, of our consolidated financial statements included in this Annual Report.
+For further details on the derecognition of Finnish deferred tax assets, please refer to Note 12, Income taxes, of our consolidated financial statements included in this Annual Report on Form 20-F.